 This accommodation is located in:

-Ruaha National Park is Tanzania’s wildest, and due to its remote location and previous inaccessibility has remained unchanged for centuries.
+Ruaha National Park is Tanzania at its wildest, and its remote location means it has remained unchanged for centuries.
 Bordered by the rapids of Great Ruaha and Mzombe Rivers, a vast expanse of wilderness, dotted with fig trees and baobabs, stretches to the hazy blue southern highlands.